General Information About the Chemistry Major:

-General Information: Students enter Amherst College with a wide variety of prior experience with and preparation in chemistry.
+Students enter Amherst College with a wide variety of prior experience with and preparation in chemistry.
 One common factor we have found is that college chemistry in general, and chemistry at Amherst College in particular, takes a broader view of the subject and makes greater use of concepts from mathematics and physics than the vast majority of pre-college approaches to the material.
 This includes AP, IB, and A-level programs.
 Consequently, our 100 level courses are the best starting points for study in our department.
-We promise that you will be asked to consider material in new ways, even if you have seen it before while also providing the support necessary for success even if it is the first encounter for you.

-Please click HERE for information regarding Chemistry Placement that will aid in advising, both during first-year orientation or for pre-registration during the semester.
-If you have any questions regarding Chemistry Placement after reading this information, please contact Professor Mark D. Marshall (x2006 or firstname.lastname@example.org).
+This information, regarding Chemistry Placement, will aid in advising, both during first-year orientation or for pre-registration during the semester.
+If you have any questions regarding Chemistry Placement after reading this information, please contact Professor David E. Hansen (x2731 or email@example.com).

 Advanced Placement: In accordance with Amherst College policy, advanced placement credit is not granted, but extremely well-prepared students may receive placement out of either Chemistry 151/155, Chemistry 161, or in rare cases, both.
 It is sometimes the case that a student is qualified to place out of Chemistry 161 rather than Chemistry 151/155.
 These decisions are made on an individual basis, taking into account the student's background and performance on an examination administered by the Department, covering the material of Chemistry 151 or 161.
 Before considering whether or not to ask to take the placement exams in either Chemistry 151 or 161, consider the following: Students who have placed out of one of these courses in the past have come to us with some combination of the following: a math SAT1 score well above 750, a chemistry SAT II score well above 750 plus a chemistry advanced placement score of 5 or other evidence of superior college-level preparation.
 Placement out of both courses is very unusual and has been recommended when a student comes to us with an exceptional chemistry background such as placement in the International Chemistry Olympiad or extensive college level course work.
 If you think you fit this profile and wish advanced placement, speak to a chemistry department faculty member when you arrive on campus.
 These considerations regarding advanced placement apply equally well to students with A level or IB diplomas.